 For starters, ensure the court lights are natural and of the correct brightness.
 Knowing and using the right intensity of light is important so as to not cause strain for players trying to spot the shuttlecock.

-According to LedLucky.net, the two kinds of light which can be used in a badminton court include led flood lights and linear high bay lights.
+According to LedLucky.net, the two kinds of light which can be used in a badminton court include led flood lights (check the prices on Amazon here) and linear high bay lights (check the prices on Amazon here).

 The total light intensity spread evenly across the entire court should be around 450 lux.